ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

 and examination of the trajectories of selected atoms or groups within the molecular system.
-By tracing the spatial paths of specific entities, researchers can gain valuable insights into the movement, behavior, and interactions of these molecular components, aiding in the comprehensive analysis of the system's dynamics.
+By tracing the spatial paths of specific entities, researchers can gain valuable insights into the movement, behavior, and interactions of these molecular components, aiding in the  analysis of the system's dynamics.

 .